DanielTakeshi/IL_ROS_HSR/README.md

 ![](imgs/failure_1.png)

-## Other Stuff
+## Data Collection (Fast)

-1. For faster data collection, use `python main/collect_data_bed_fast.py`.
+For faster data collection, use `python main/collect_data_bed_fast.py`.

 - This involves us manually simulating what the sheet would look like.
 This way, 50 "rollouts" can be collected in two hours.
 - However, this involves some care to ensure that the human acts like the robot would ... and we definitely need to double check the data by visualization, etc.
 - It is saved in a similar format so that's good, except the ordering of the grasp or successes might not be the same, but my code can handle both.
 Also, the rollouts may not necessarily have logical connections to each other, but it's best to simulate them so that they are temporally connected.

-2. For DART, we're not going to formally apply it as we can use our own noise manually applied.
-But our data might not even require that --- let's see.

 ## Neural Network Training